junxit/us-congress-bills-115/metadata.md

 - 2017-12-11 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 115-192.
 - 2017-12-11 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 115-192.
 - 2017-12-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 282.
+- 2018-01-10 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S141-142; text: CR S142)
+- 2018-01-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S141-142; text: CR S142)